rangle/augury-labs/README.md

 ### Running Demo Apps

 Demo apps (found in `demos`) must have their dependencies installed separately, as they are not part of the yarn workspace.

-For more info see `demos/README.md`.
+For more info see `demos/README.md` (TLDR: go to demo directory and do `yarn; yarn start:augury` )

 ### Referencing local packages from other local projects